ArchiLantern/Hello-GitHub/README.md

 # Hello-GitHub
 First Repository on GitHub!

 Hey, I'm Archi Lantern.
-Just a very New guys here.
+Just a very New guy here.
 I want to learn development about Data Analysis and Blockchain.
 You may see my English is not good enough.
 I will improve it together with my programing skill.